ecomplus/client/README.md

 ## Get Application
 `getApplication(callback, id)`

-> It is a method to read an application object by the ID.
+> Method to read an application object by the ID.

 | Arguments | Type     | Required |
 | :---:     | :---:    | :---: |